Description

 Download chall_2.S.

 The loop pattern in ARM assembly looks like: initialize a counter and accumulator, compare counter to zero, add the constant, decrement the counter, and branch back if not zero.
-Recognizing this as simple repeated addition lets you replace the loop with a single multiplication.
+Recognizing this as repeated addition lets you replace the loop with a single multiplication.

 Working registers on AArch64 are 64 bits wide, but when the result is stored in a